HC Wainwright & Co. Reiterates Tempest Therapeutics (TPST) Buy Recommendation

 What is the Fund Sentiment?

-There are 30 funds or institutions reporting positions in Tempest Therapeutics.
-This is an increase of 4 owner(s) or 15.38% in the last quarter.
-Average portfolio weight of all funds dedicated to TPST is 0.00%, an increase of 68.36%.
-Total shares owned by institutions increased in the last three months by 1.37% to 3,122K shares.
+There are 29 funds or institutions reporting positions in Tempest Therapeutics.
+This is an increase of 2 owner(s) or 7.41% in the last quarter.
+Average portfolio weight of all funds dedicated to TPST is 0.00%, a decrease of 67.97%.
+Total shares owned by institutions increased in the last three months by 1.35% to 3,121K shares.
 The put/call ratio of TPST is 0.37, indicating a bullish outlook.

 What are Other Shareholders Doing?